‘‘Go home and enjoy your baby.”

 In 2022, my daughter was born with extreme and unexpected blood loss.
 She was immediately taken to the NICU and I spent hours alone, unsure whether she was alive.
 Elowen went on to make a full recovery but the trauma of her birth and our separation left an indelible mark.
 While profoundly grateful for her survival, I found myself navigating deep grief as I mourned the loss of being unable to hold her during her first breaths and welcome her fully to the world.

-Note: The title ‘The Hardest Hue to Hold’ is inspired by Robert Frost’s 1923 poem Nothing Gold can Stay.
+Note: The title ‘The Hardest Hue to Hold’ is inspired by Robert Frost’s 1923 poem Nothing Gold Can Stay.